anderseklof/redis-sentinel-docker/README.md

 - Static IP addresses and not hostnames.
 Clients outside of Docker network can't use hostnames.
 - Set unique ports to allow back channel communication.
 - Create a network that is `attachable` so it can be used from other containers.
 In the other containers add the following:
-  - Add top-level networks to find network:
+  - Add top-level `networks` to find network:
     ```yaml
     networks:
       redisnet:
         name: redisnet
     ```
-  - Add an service level IP-address for the container:
+  - Add service level `networks` to set the IP-address for the container:
     ```yaml
     networks:
       redisnet: